marjoleinF/gamtree/README.md

 ### Choosing and evaluating the spline basis

 As hinted at with the quote from Eilers and Marx (1996), choosing a good spline basis can be challenging.
-It may be helpful to inspect the spline bases that were set up to evaluate, for example, whether the bases have optimal resolution and spacing in specific areas of interest.
-This can be done though visual inspection of the fitted curves in the terminal nodes.
-Alternatively, the individual spline basis functions can be be inspected as follows:
+It may be helpful to inspecting the spline bases that were set up to determine, e.g., whether the bases have optimal resolution and spacing in specific areas of interest.

+The spline basis can be extracted from the fitted tree as follows:

 ``` r
 sb <- st$data$spline.PAR
 x <- st$data$PAR
 ```

-Note that the name of the spline basis is always starts with `spline.`, followed by the name of the predictor variable of interest.
-For plotting the spline bases, it is also necessary to extract the original values of the predictor variable of interest (`x`).
+Note that the name of the spline basis is always `spline.`, followed by the name of the predictor variable of interest.
+It is also necessary to extracted the original values of the predictor variable of interest (`x`).

 ``` r